 installed by the Stanford IT support person, Ed Lee.

-You will need to encrypt your computer with Stanford Whole Disk Encryption, which encrypts your entire drive with either FileVault 2 (Mac OS 10.8 and later) or BitLocker (Windows 7 Ultimate/8.1 Pro/10 Pro).
-To find out how to encrypt your system, visit the Data Security Program homepage or consult local IT support.
+You will need to encrypt your computer with Stanford Whole Disk Encryption (SWDE), which encrypts your entire drive with either FileVault 2 (Mac OS) or BitLocker (Windows).
+To find out how to encrypt your system, visit the UIT Encryption Page or consult local IT support.
 If you use USB drives or other external storage, those must be encrypted as well.

 Once the necessary registration has been completed, a sticker will be placed on the laptop to identify it as a Stanford computer (VA sticker, according to VA policy).
 This is distinct from the Stanford Property Inventory sticker; the red SLE sticker confirms that your computer (or phone, or mobile device) is properly registered, certified, and encrypted.

 USB and external storage devices must be on the VA list of approved devices before they can be used on the VA campus.
-Please contact Ed Lee for more information.
+Please check with the TDS Service Desk at 650-725-8000 or submit a request at tdshelp.stanford.edu for more information

 No Skype or other peer-to-peer applications (BitTorrent, eMule, LimeWire, etc) are allowed on the Stanford LAN extension.

 Only certain areas of the VA were wired for the Stanford LAN Extension as the network was being built.
 Any new connections will likely require additional funding, as there will have to be new cable run and other new networking equipment installed.
 Therefore, if your location is not currently part of the SLE, and you need a connection, you should direct your request to the following people:

 Contact IRT Security: file a help ticket, or call us at 725-8000 (option 4), and we will assess your situation and help you with the next steps.